15 Easy Songs on Recorder (With Videos)

 5. Ode to Joy

-Another easy-to-medium level song, this masterpiece of classical music Is well known around the world.
+Another easy-to-medium-level song, this masterpiece of classical music by Ludwig Van Beethoven is well-known around the world.
 Same as the previous one, Ode to Joy is not your easiest piece to master but is still quite easy to learn, and once you do master it you will feel incredible.
 This is a great way to master different notes and how to combine them.

 6. It’s Raining